mordilloSan/indexer/README.md

 - Recursive indexing of any path with optional hidden-file support.
 - Automatic detection of hard links and de-duplication of disk usage totals.
 - Persistence to SQLite using the [`mattn/go-sqlite3`](https://github.com/mattn/go-sqlite3) driver.
-- Snapshot “resume” mode for quick re-indexing of unchanged trees.
 - Refresh mode for single-file or directory updates (ideal after copy/move/delete operations).
 - Systemd service/timer definitions for scheduled scans.
 - Built-in rate limiter to avoid repeated full scans in short succession.